SalimFares4/Hate-Speech-Detection/Code/README.md

-# P.S To excute these file, either change the files path or put all the files and the dataset in the same folder.
+# P.S To excute these files, either change the files path or put all the files and the dataset in the same folder.

 # Data Pre-Processing